nyrobert/facebook-api-demo/README.md

 primarily for basic users.
 The app also offers login and registration for Facebook users too.
 In this case a basic user will be created in the background (with generated password).
-The app has Facebook connect feature which could be useful for basic users.
+The app has Facebook connect feature which could be useful for already registered basic users.
 The login happens on the client side with JavaScript SDK and re-asks for declined permissions.
 The server (PHP SDK) makes direct calls to Graph API with long-term access token (offline posting).
 The app uninstall on Facebook (with deauthorize callback) was also implemented in this app.

 ## Testing